chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 - Similar to `inline` elements : flow in the same way that text and `inline` elements flow from one line to the next (see Figures 1 and 2 on the previous page), which lets you place `inline-block` elements side by side with other `inline` or `inline-block` elements.

 #### `inline-block` layout properties

+- `display: inline-block` meaning that is an `inline-block` element, we can compute dimensions directly from CSS properties.

 - Similar to block elements but different from `inline` elements:
   - `inline-block` elements set `width` and `height` properties.